cabforum/smime/SBR.md

 If authentication using an mDL is used to provide evidence, the CA or RA SHALL:

-* Request mDL data in conformance with ISO/IEC 18013-7;
+* Authenticate to the mDL holder's device in conformance with ISO/IEC 18013-5 and request mDL data in conformance with ISO/IEC 18013-7;
+* Verify the MSO signature using the Document Signer Certificate;
-* Verify the MSO, including validate the Document Signer's Certificate chain against the issuing jurisdiction's published trust infrastructure; and
+* Validate the Document Signer Certificate chain against the issuing jurisdiction's published trust infrastructure;
+* Verify the revocation status of the Document Signer Certificate;
-* Verify data integrity (i.e., confirm the data elements received match the digests in the signed MSO, verify the MSO's DocType matches "org.iso.18013.5.1.mDL", and check the MSO ValidityInfo dates).
+* Verify data integrity (i.e., confirm the data elements received match the digests in the signed MSO, verify the MSO's DocType matches "org.iso.18013.5.1.mDL", and check current date and time falls within the MSO ValidityInfo dates);
+* Verify that the mDL has not expired according to the expiry_date data element.

-The authentication using the mDL SHALL be created as part of the identity validation process, and evidence of the validation in accordance with ISO/IEC 18013-7 SHALL be retained by the CA or RA.
+The authentication using the mDL SHALL be created as part of the identity validation process, and SHALL NOT rely on previously captured mDL data.
+Evidence of the validation in accordance with ISO/IEC 18013-7 SHALL be retained by the CA or RA.

 ### 3.2.5 Non-verified subscriber information